As the year comes to a close, RFUS takes stock of the progress, victories, and lessons we learned in 2021.

 Indigenous communities have proven their capacity to successfully implement these technologies.
 In many cases, the communities are remotely located and have never used a smart phone, yet successfully learn how to convert phones into geo-referencing cameras after just a few days of training.
 In several communities, monitors are also flying drones and documenting other illegality on their map-equipped smart phones.
 Already communities have used the smart phone mapping system to document and resolve land disputes, remove illegal invading hunters and fishers and develop internal land governance zoning plans.

-These tools and trainings enabling vulnerable communities to improve governance and effectively protect ancestral forests and natural resources.
+These tools and trainings enable vulnerable communities to improve governance and effectively protect ancestral forests and natural resources.
 RFUS will continue to document unique cases of indigenous monitors making an impact in their communities over the next year.
 Check back for updates on community actions and indigenous monitors using satellite information and technology to collaborate with the Peruvian government and confront deforestation threats.

 This article was first published by our partners, Global Forest Watch.
-The Rainforest Foundation is using Global Forest Watch’s satellite data along with the Peruvian government’s satellite information to identify the areas the monitors investigate.
+Rainforest Foundation US is using Global Forest Watch’s satellite data along with the Peruvian government’s satellite information to identify the areas the monitors investigate.